top of page

 Bad News:

-Broom quickly propagates and takes over fields.
 One plant can have thousands of seed pods.
-When they ripen, the pods explode, dispersing seeds which stay in the ground for up to 20 years.
+When they ripen, the pods explode, dispersing seeds which stay in the ground for decades.

 More Good News:

-The good news is that broom often has shallow and easily pulled root systems.
+The good news is that broom often has shallow and easily pulled root systems; its root systems don’t become extensive until it is fairly old.

 We Are Needed Because: